Bedrock-OSS/bedrock-wiki/docs/commands/comparing-scores.md

 |  1 |    Alex    |         100          |    `Lowest < Alex`           |      `Lowest = 100`        |
 |  2 |    Kai     |         50           |    `Lowest < Kai`            |      `Lowest = 50`         |
 |  3 |   Steve    |         200          |    `Lowest < Alex`           |      `Lowest = 50`         |

+*No change when `Lowest` score is compared to player 3 after player 2 (since 50 is already less than 200).*

 :::info NOTE: